 Almost all of this is true, pretty much, though the split wouldn’t be final until spring 1970.
 Except that this wasn’t early 1969.
 It was September 1969 when John announced he was leaving, and Allen Klein convinced him (and, perhaps, the rest of the Beatles) not to tell anyone, since he was making a new deal for the group.
 Paul’s off by about half a year, and that’s not a trivial inaccuracy, since the Beatles would record Abbey Road during that time.

-Do ten errors (and maybe I missed some others might have caught) over the course of 875 or so pages make for a substandard volume?
+Do about a dozen errors (and maybe I missed some others might have caught) over the course of 875 or so pages make for a substandard volume?
 No, of course not, though I think they’re noteworthy enough to be cited in case no one else does.
 It doesn’t seriously impair the overall high value of the book, my full review following below, as promised.

 Paul McCartney: The Lyrics, by Paul McCartney, edited with an introduction by Paul Muldoon (Liveright).
 The most well known book, perhaps by far, on this list, as it was a #1 New York Times best-seller.
 Just because it was commercially successful, however, doesn’t mean it isn’t good—kind of like the Beatles themselves.
 Crucially, it’s not just a book that prints the lyrics with some illustrations, though the lyrics of 154 of the songs he wrote or co-wrote are here, and there are lots of graphics.
 There’s also a lot of text in which McCartney discusses composing the specific tunes, often throwing in a lot of observations about influences, inspirational incidents and people and his life, and life in general.
 Most of the really well known songs he wrote (with the odd exception like “Hello Goodbye” and “Magical Mystery Tour”) are included, and there are some really obscure ones from both the Beatles days and his solo career, even reaching back to a late-‘50s number (“Tell Me Who He Is”) that was never released, and for which McCartney doesn’t remember the tune.